pennhanlee/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a book to the storage library.
+Adds a book to the Storage Library.

 Format: `add n/{book title} total/{total number of pages} bookmark/{current bookmarked page}`